MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ### Experimental feature flags

-We enabled support for [Experimental Features][].
+We enabled support for [Experimental Features][exp].
 This allows PowerShell developers to deliver new features and get feedback before the design is complete.
 This way we avoid making breaking changes as the design evolves.

 Use `Get-ExperimentalFeature` to get a list of available experimental features.
 You can enable or disable these features with `Enable-ExperimentalFeature` and `Disable-ExperimentalFeature`.